AmitAnveri/Cloud-Native-Web-Application/README.md

 The response should be:
 - **200 OK** if the database connection is successful.
 - **503 Service Unavailable** if the database connection fails.
+- **400 Bad Request** if the request method is not supported like PUT,POST,etc.